momenelbarrawy/momenelbarrawy.github.io/content/Neural Networks Bootcamp/What Can Deep Learning Do.md

 ---
-title: The Essence of Neural Networks
+title: What Can Deep Learning Do?
 tags:
   - NeuralNetwork
 draft: true